 Dry Needling

-Dry needling in Appleton WI and Oconto WI is a treatment approach for those who suffer from pain and limitations caused by muscle tightness or tension, stubborn trigger points, or injury to soft tissues such as tendons and ligaments.
+Dry needling in Appleton WI, Manitowoc WI, and Oconto WI is a treatment approach for those who suffer from pain and limitations caused by muscle tightness or tension, stubborn trigger points, or injury to soft tissues such as tendons and ligaments.
 It involves inserting a small needle into the muscle or tissue as a way to release tension and flood the affected area with healing properties.

 What Can Dry Needling Help?